hphelion/documentation/network-quickstart.md

 * A network
 * A subnet
-* A router connecting the subnets to the Internet
+* A router for connecting the subnets to the Internet
 * A security group with basic server options

 You can use the default network to deploy HP Public Cloud compute virtual servers, or modify the network configuration using the HP Public Console or the HP Cloud 13.5 CLI.